 How to Reduce the Allergens on Your Carpet?

-The best thing you can do to get rid of the allergens is to throw away all the carpets and live on cold bare hard floors.
-This is a bit extreme though, and not absolutely necessary.
+The best thing you can do to eliminate allergens is to remove all carpets and live on cold, bare, hard floors.
+This is a bit extreme, though, and not necessary.

 Here are 10 less radical remedies you can easily do to deal with the allergens, and still keep your beautiful rugs.

-- Vacuum your carpets more often: A clean house needs vacuuming once a week, but if you want to keep the allergens at bay, it’s better to vacuum the rugs at least twice a week.
+- Vacuum your carpets more often: A clean house requires vacuuming at least once a week, but to keep allergens at bay, it’s best to vacuum the rugs at least twice a week.
 More if you have pets or kids.
 It’s best to wear a mask while vacuuming and choose a machine with a HEPA filter.

 - Use steam: Steam kills dust mites, bacteria, and a wide range of organisms that could be triggering your allergy.
 Once a month is often enough.

-- Let the carpet dry thoroughly: After regular or steam cleaning, it’s important to let the carpet become completely free from humidity, as that could invite fungi and mould.
+- Let the carpet dry thoroughly: After regular or steam cleaning, it’s essential to let the carpet become entirely dry, as excess humidity can invite fungi and mould.

-- Leave your shoes outside: Plenty of allergens cling to shoes and rub off on carpets.
-Walking on the carpet with hard shoe soles also helps in burying these allergens deep into the carpet fibres.
+- Leave your shoes outside: Many allergens cling to shoes and can rub off on carpets.
+Walking on the carpet with hard-soled shoes also helps bury these allergens deep into the carpet fibres.
 Leaving your shoes beside the door in a special rack or cabinet is a nice solution.

-- Change and refresh: It’s also a good practice to take a shower and change into a clean outfit once you get into the house.
+- Change and refresh: It’s also a good practice to take a shower and change into a clean outfit once you arrive home.
 Allergens cling to clothes the same way they attach to footwear.
 Washing your clothes frequently also helps in limiting the presence of allergens.

-- Keep your pets in a different room: Try to make some rooms pet-free.
+- Keep your pets in a separate room: Try to designate some rooms as pet-free.
 If you restrict your pet’s traffic a little, that could go a long way in reducing allergens.
-At least keep your bedroom and the living room for human use only.
+At the very least, keep your bedroom and living room for human use only.

-- The smokers should stay out too: Pets aren’t the only creatures that leave allergens behind.
+- The smokers should stay out, too: Pets aren’t the only creatures that leave allergens behind.
 If cigarette smoke bothers you, then you should ask your partner, other family members, or friends to smoke outside.
-It’s healthier that way, and also it would keep the ashes away from your carpet.
+It’s healthier that way, and it also keeps the ashes away from your carpet.

-- Choose a hypoallergenic carpet: The carpet material could be causing your discomfort, or it could be letting wicked allergens reside inside its weave.
-Either way, it’s best to buy a low-pile carpet with padding that’s easy to clean, and also, that doesn’t emit VOCs.
+- Choose a hypoallergenic carpet: The carpet material may be causing your discomfort, or it could be allowing wicked allergens to reside within its weave.
+Either way, it’s best to buy a low-pile carpet with padding that’s easy to clean, and also that doesn’t emit VOCs.

-- Clean up spills promptly: Spilled food, drinks, or any other substances could develop into mouldy spots within a few days.
-Try to use proper detergents and stain removers right away.
+- Clean up spills promptly: Spilt food, drinks, or any other substances could develop into mouldy spots within a few days.
+Use proper detergents and stain removers immediately.
 Sooner is far better than later in these situations.
 You can also solicit the services of a specialised carpet cleaner.

-- Ventilate and use an air purifier: An air purifier is a great addition to any room, but it’s rather important for people with allergies.
+- Ventilate and use an air purifier: An air purifier is an excellent addition to any room, but it’s rather essential for people with allergies.
 It would also reduce the amount of airborne allergens that end up on the floor or the carpet.

 To Sum This Up